sipwise/ngcp-csc-ui/TESTDATA.md

 ## XMPP CHAT

-Should be created using an xmpp client authenticating as subscribers, but have not been able to verify this
+Should be created using an xmpp client authenticating as subscribers, but have not been able to verify this.

 ## MOCK DATA